 The Belgian company Agomab Therapeutics has topped up its Series B round by $40.5 million to hit $114 million.
 This Pfizer-led financing round extension is just the latest sign that the emerging field of regenerative medicine is coming to the fore.

-AgomAb has embarked on an ambitious path to redefine how we understand regenerative medicine and tackle metabolic, inflammatory, and fibrotic conditions.
-The Belgian firm’s recent $40.5 million investment was led by Pfizer’s biotech-focused Breakthrough Growth Initiative and adds to Agomab’s first Series B closing of $74 million, which was led by Redmile Group and included all investors that participated in a Series A that raised €21M two years ago.
+Agomab has embarked on an ambitious path to redefine how we understand regenerative medicine and tackle metabolic, inflammatory and fibrotic conditions.
+The Belgian firm’s recent $40.5 million investment was led by Pfizer’s biotech-focused Breakthrough Growth Initiative and adds to Agomab’s first Series B closing of $74 million, which was led by Redmile Group in March 2021.

 Meanwhile, Agomab is developing two antibody drugs at the preclinical stage for the treatment of fibrosis conditions and organ failure.
 These drugs mimic the action of the hepatocyte growth factor (HGF) protein, a major promoter of cell growth and division.
 The HGF protein has potential applications in numerous conditions, but it doesn’t last long in the blood.
-To overcome this issue, AgomAb is developing monoclonal antibodies using antibody technology from its compatriot company argenx.
-This technology provides the drugs both greater stability and greater ability to target specific human tissues than current approaches using the same biochemical pathways.
+To overcome this issue, AgomAb is using antibody technology from its compatriot company argenx that provides the drugs with both greater stability and greater ability to target specific human tissues than current approaches using the same biochemical pathways.

 “It is always great to see investments and it is important for the whole biotech and pharma scene in Europe,” said Evelina Vågesjö, co-founder and CEO of the Swedish gene therapy biotech Ilya Pharma.